C. W. McCall: Early life

 In 1950, he got a job as a commercial artist with KMTV in Omaha, Nebraska.
 He worked for them for ten years, doing graphic work, lettering and set design.
 He also supported the local ballet and opera societies, doing work which won an award from the Omaha Artists and Art Directors Club.
 This attracted the attention of Bozell & Jacobs which was a local advertising agency and they gave him a job as an art director, doubling his salary.

-He married Rena Bonnema on February 15, 1952; the two remained married for 70 years until his death.
-At the time of his death he had three children, four grandchildren, four great-grandchildren and one great-great-grandchild.
-His hobbies included model railroading and working on his old military jeep.

 Advertising

 In 1973, while working for Bozell & Jacobs, Fries created a television advertising campaign for Old Home Bread.
-The bread was trucked across the Midwest from the Metz Baking Company's plant in Sioux City, Iowa.
+The bread was trucked across the Midwest from the Metz Baking Company plant in Sioux City, Iowa.
 As the big semi-trailer trucks carrying the Old Home Bread logo were a familiar sight on the highway, this suggested a trucking theme.

-The advertisements featured deliveries of the bread to the Old Home café, whose name expanded to become the "Old Home Filler-Up an' Keep on a-Truckin' Café".
-Its waitress was named Mavis after a real waitress at the White Spot café in Audubon where Fries grew up.
-Her role was to flirt with the truck driver who was named C. W. McCall.
-The name McCall was inspired by McCall's magazine, which Fries had on his desk at the time.
+The advertisements were narrated by a trucker named "C.W.
+McCall," played by Jim Finlayson.
+The name was inspired by McCall's magazine, which Fries had on his desk at the time.
 A James Garner movie, Cash McCall, was also an influence.
 To complete the name, Fries added initials, shown embroidered on the trucker's shirt, and chose "C. W." for country and western.

-Singing
+In each commercial, the trucker's mission was to deliver a load of Old Home Bread to the Old Home Café, whose name expanded over time to become the "Old Home Fill 'Er Up An' Keep On a-Truckin' Café".
+There, a waitress named Mavis (played by Jean McBride Capps as a Marilyn Monroe bombshell) awaited the bread delivery.
+McCall would later joke that Capps "was built like a couple of cub scouts trying to put up a Sears Roebuck pup tent."

+The character Mavis was named after a real waitress at the White Spot café in Audubon where Fries grew up.
+At the end of the ad campaign of twelve different spots, the C.W.
+McCall character proposes marriage to Mavis, who accepts.

-The commercial won a Clio Award and its success led to other trucking songs such as "Wolf Creek Pass" and "Black Bear Road".
-Fries wrote the lyrics and sang while Chip Davis, who wrote jingles at Bozell & Jacobs, wrote the music.
-Classically-trained Davis went on to create Mannheim Steamroller and win Country Music Writer of the Year in 1976, despite not liking the genre.
+Each commercial featured a distinctive country spoken-word patter song full of folksy trucker jargon.
+Fries wrote the lyrics and recorded the vocals; Chip Davis, who wrote jingles at Bozell & Jacobs, composed the musical accompaniment.
+These pieces strongly foreshadowed, both in style and structure, the musical releases Fries would soon create as his C.W.
+McCall musician character.

+The commercial won a Clio Award.